claireyyang/personal-website/README.md

 ### About
-Check out the portfolio at claireyang.me to see what it's all about! 😁
+Check out the portfolio at [claireyang.me/](https://claireyang.me/)> to see what it's all about! 😁